Marketing Analytics Tools

 - Committing to regular audits and A/B testing.
 Demographics and marketing strategies need to change frequently in a world as fast-paced as the internet.
 It’s important that marketers regularly conduct audits and split-testing to ensure that they are still running the right strategies.

 - Consolidating all information.
-There are many marketing platforms that are for specific channels, such as email marketing, or social media venues.
+There are many marketing dashboard platforms that are for specific channels, such as email marketing, or social media venues.
 But it’s best to have a single, consolidated space.

 Because digital marketing is so expansive, it’s critical that marketers don’t get “lost.”
 It’s easy for marketers to end up spending a lot of money and a lot of time on failing strategies if their data isn’t up to par.
 With the right data, marketers are able to concentrate their efforts on the strategies that work best for them.
 With the wrong data, marketers can end up chasing down saturated markets or failing markets because it’s what they’ve previously done.